Herbert Vivian: Writing career

 Vivian continued to publish books in the First World War, notably a 1917 volume, Italy at War, which despite its title was largely a travelogue.
 He tried to join the Ministry of Information and met both Lord Beaverbrook and John Buchan as part of his efforts, but his services were rejected, although Buchan admitted to Jacobite sympathies during their meeting.
 Vivian instead returned to the Daily Express as travel correspondent for 1918.

 In the 1920s Vivian worked as a travel stringer for newspapers that included The Pall Mall Magazine and The Yorkshire Post.
 In 1927, he wrote Secret Societies Old and New, which received mixed reviews, The Spectator calling it "well-written and extremely readable", but Albert Mackey noting, "The author does not possess sufficient knowledge for his task."

 In 1932, Vivian returned to European political history and legitimism with The Life of the Emperor Charles of Austria, the first biography of Charles published in English.
 It was positively received in the Belfast News Letter.
 He continued to write on the Balkans, with an article in The English Review in 1933 on racial tensions in Yugoslavia.

 Vivian's writings were noted in his lifetime and after; he is listed in the 1926 edition of Who's Who in Literature, and the 1967 New Century Handbook of English Literature.
+His last book, Fascist Italy (1936) was an apologia for Benito Mussolini, whom Vivian depicted as saving Italy from a Communist revolution.